sigtm/sketch-style-libraries/README.md

 ## What it does

 Existing styles are updated (matched by name), and missing ones are added.
+Will be adding the ability to delete styles soon (if they don't exist in the source document).

-If you've placed symbols from a library, it will be selected by default in the library list.
-If you've used multiple libraries, the most heavily used one will be selected.
+If you've placed symbols from a library, it attempts to select it by default in the library list.
+If you've used multiple libraries, the most heavily used one should be selected.

 *NOTE:* I only came across [Library Styles Sync](https://github.com/zeroheight/library-styles-sync) after publishing this, so check it out and see which one fits your workflow best.
 That one pulls all styles from any library you have placed a symbol from, while mine pulls from one selected library at a time.